iuscommunity/sphinx_iuscommunity/pages/TheSafeRepoInitiative.rst

 This type of package Provides the same software that another Stock Package (i.e. php53 provides php).
-The IUS Community Project is an example of a 3rd Party Repo that only provides Replacement Packages.
+The IUS Community Project is an example of a 3rd Party Repo that provides Replacement Packages.
 The following rules apply:

 * Can not Obsolete a Stock Distro Package
 * Can not have the same name as another Stock Distro Package